Our Mission and Team

 Lydia Verbugge, Marketing & Psychology ’26

-Returning for a second term in the Office of Sustainability, Lydia focuses on waste and recycling operations, with a goal to reduce university waste through various audits, initiatives, and programming/outreach events.
-She is currently working on a battery recycling pilot program as well as planning for the university’s involvement in the annual, nation-wide Campus Race to Zero Waste competition held in the spring.
+Returning for a third term in the Office of Sustainability, Lydia focuses on waste and recycling operations, with a goal to reduce university waste through various audits, initiatives, and programming/outreach events.
+She is currently working on a community e-waste collection event and is researching ways to improve recycling infrastructure in various locations on campus.

 Blue’s Closet Thrift Store Intern